Shard polytopes: Minkowski geometry of shard polytopes

 Consider now a subset~$J$ such that~$J \subseteq R$ and~$I \conn J$.
 Define~$r \eqdef \min J$ and~$s \eqdef \max J$.
 By definition, we have~$r < s \in \big( {]\min I, \max I[} \symdif I \big) \cap R$.
 Moreover, we have~${{]r,s[} \cap I \subseteq J \subseteq R}$, so that~${]r,s[} \cap I \subseteq {]r,s[} \cap R$.
 Finally, \begin{itemize} \item if ${]r,s[} \cap I = {]r,s[} \cap R$, then the only subset~$J$ with~$J \subseteq R$ and~$I \conn J$ also satisfies ${]r,s[} \cap J = {]r,s[} \cap I$, so that~$(-1)^{\asize{J}} = 1$. \item if ${]r,s[} \cap I \ne {]r,s[} \cap R$, then we obtain a sum over subsets of~${]r,s[} \cap (R \ssm I)$ of terms of the form~$(-1)^{\asize{J}}$ which vanishes by the inclusion-exclusion principle. \qedhere \end{itemize} \end{proof}

 \begin{remark} Note that an alternative description of the parameters~$\coeffRHS$ in terms of the parameters~$\coeffSP$ can be derived from \cref{subsec:vertexFacetDescriptionsShardSumotopes}.
-Indeed, we obtain in \cref{def:h,prop:h} directly the right hand sides of the shard polytopes.
+Indeed, we obtain in \cref{def:h,prop:h} directly the heights of the shard polytopes.
 The only difference is that \cref{def:h,prop:h} are written in terms of outer normal vectors while this section is written in terms of inner normal vectors. \end{remark}